“Your present circumstances don’t determine where you go; they merely determine where you start.” – Nido Qubein

 • Amanda Hills, LCSW

-(she/her) | Clinical Director
+(she/her) | Director of Behavioral Health

 As a native of Santa Clarita, Amanda is familiar with the community and its' resources.
 She received her undergraduate degree from California State University, Northridge, in Liberal Arts with an emphasis in Education.
 Amanda went on to pursue a Master's Degree in Social Work at the University of Southern California.
 She has helped children, adolescents, and adults with varying symptoms and diagnoses in inpatient, outpatient, and school settings.

-• Frances Hookstra, LMFT, Behavioral Health Program Manager
+• Frances Hookstra, LMFT

-• Tania Gonzalez, AMFT
+• Tania Gonzalez, LMFT

-Tania Gonzalez, AMFT
+Tania Gonzalez, LMFT

-Tania is a registered Associate Marriage and Family Therapist and is very passionate about empowering clients to be their authentic selves and live a meaningful and happy life.
+Tania is a Licensed Marriage and Family Therapist and is very passionate about empowering clients to be their authentic selves and live a meaningful and happy life.
 She graduated from CSUN in 2014 and earned her bachelor’s degree in Psychology.
 She then went on and competed her Master’s Degree in Marriage and Family Therapy at University of Massachusetts Global, in 2021.
 Tania has experience working in community mental health and non-profit organizations providing care to diverse populations and families from different cultural backgrounds.
 She has assisted clients struggling with anxiety, depression, trauma, life transitions, cultural issues, relationships, self-esteem, and more.Tania is a firm believer that everyone has the potential and tools to be their authentic self and live a meaningful life.
 Together, she works with her clients by helping them reach their goals, heal, grow and improve their lives.

 • Juana Perez, AMFT